edwinclement08/browserstack-local-csharp/README.md

 ## Arguments

-Apart from the key, all other BrowserStack Local modifiers are optional.
-For the full list of modifiers, refer [BrowserStack Local modifiers](https://www.browserstack.com/local-testing#modifiers).
+Apart from the key, all other BrowserStackBeta Local modifiers are optional.
+For the full list of modifiers, refer [BrowserStackBeta Local modifiers](https://www.browserstack.com/local-testing#modifiers).
 For examples, refer below -

 #### Verbose Logging
 To enable verbose logging -